Qazeer/artefacts.help/pages/azure/logs_collection_tools.md

 Get-O365Full -StartDate [$StartDate90 | $StartDateLimited] -Enddate $EndDate

 # Get Defender for Office 365 logs, from Office 365 Unified audit logs.
-# Defender logs require an E5 license or a license plan with Microsoft Defender for Office 365 / cloud app security.
+# Defender logs require an E5 license or a license plan with Microsoft Defender for Office 365cloud app security.
 Get-DefenderforO365 -StartDate $StartDate90 -Enddate $EndDate

 # Search for activity related to a particular user, IP address or freetext query in the Office 365 Unified audit logs.